w3c/tocc/management/Framework.md

 The Ontology Model Kind is graphically represented using UML class diagrams and formally defined using RDF/XML (or perhaps we want to use the Functional-Style syntax defined in the OWL2 specification as it is more concise?).
 It is expected that there will be one (or perhaps a small number of) RDF/XML file(s) while there will be a large number of ontology diagrams.

+`CP: Can we avoid XML and use one of the more readable options like Turtle?`

 UML class diagrams should be limited to no more than 20 classes.

 Define a UML class diagram profile

 [MK comment: we also need to document the use of patterns as discussed at our last meeting (1/Apr/2021).
 Does this fit into the Information view?
-If so, is it part of the Ontology Model or something separate?]
+If so, is it part of the Ontology Model or something separate?] `CP: +1.
+In my understanding, it is part of the Information Viewpoint.`

 ##### Operations